Examples of using data sources include:

 - Populating radio buttons for selecting a user

-- Populating a select dropdown with options from an ACF field
+- Populating a select dropdown with options from an ACF choice field

 You’ll find the data source option at top of all field data grids.